• Skip to primary navigation

 • Parmesan (if not vegan)

-See recipe card for Vegan Puttanesca quantities.
+See recipe card for Pasta Puttanesca Recipe quantities.

 In a large pan, add olive oil and onion and cook until the onion is soft, about 5 minutes.
 Add garlic until it starts to brown, around 1 minute.
 Pour in the white wine and stir.
 Bring to a simmer until wine evaporates by half, about 4 minutes.